AstroPathJHU/AstroPathPipeline/README.md

 from any directory.

 ### 2.2.2.
 MATLAB Instructions
 Check out\ download the github repository.
-In MATLAB add the entire *AstroPathPipeline* to the MATLAB path.
-The *AstroPathPipeline* commands should then be available in MATLAB.
+In MATLAB add the entire *AstroPath Pipeline* to the MATLAB path.
+The *AstroPath Pipeline* commands should then be available in MATLAB.

 *NOTE*: For specific Python, MATLAB, cmd, or PowerShell commands of a particular module check the module or workflow instructions.